Brightline: Origins and history

 In 2019, Brightline operations sent a letter to the city of Boca Raton about the possibility of adding their city as an infill station along the Florida route.
 Brightline proposed constructing the station and rail infrastructure while the city would cover access and zoning requirements and costs.
-In December 2019, the former community garden next to the Boca Raton Public Library was officially chosen as a station site for the station.

 In October 2019, Miami-Dade County allocated $76 million to build a Brightline Aventura station by the Aventura Mall in Ojus, Florida, between Miami and Fort Lauderdale.
 At the time of the announcement, the projected opening date was October 2020.
 Groundbreaking on the station occurred in September 2020.
-As of February 2023, construction on the Orlando line was approximately 90% complete.

-Opening

-Public operations between West Palm Beach and Fort Lauderdale began Saturday, January 13, 2018.
-Service between West Palm Beach and Miami began on May 19, 2018.
-Boca Raton began service on December 21, 2022, while Aventura was delayed for a few days and began service on December 24, 2022.
+On June 21, 2023, it was announced that construction was completed.
+In December 2019, the former community garden next to the Boca Raton Public Library was officially chosen as the site for the station.